kolacx/receptor/README.md

 Test task

 # Comments
-Project published at Docker Hub Repository kolacx4/receptor
+Project is published at Docker Hub Repository kolacx4/receptor

-For run project you need just [docker-compose.yaml](https://github.com/kolacx/receptor/blob/main/docker-compose.yaml) file
+In order to start the project you need to download [docker-compose.yaml](https://github.com/kolacx/receptor/blob/main/docker-compose.yaml) file

 After running projects near docker-compose.yaml will be created data/ file, where saved databases (data/db)